 Estrogen Receptor Binding of FL-DEP Extracts by Fluorescence Polarization

-As mentioned above the basis for this assay is fluorescence polarization.
+As mentioned above, the basis for this assay is fluorescence polarization.
 The assay is set up as a competition assay with a labeled estrogen molecule that is bound to the ligand binding domain of the receptor and in the presence of polarized light, one can detect both perpendicular and parallel fluorescence polarization values.
 In the presence of a competitor that can also bind to the ligand binding domain of the receptor, the rotation of the polarized light changes and this can be measured very precisely.
 Two values are measured, one that is perpendicular to the incident light and one that is parallel to it.
-The perpendicular value is fairly constant while the parallel value changes with different binding states.
+The perpendicular value is fairly constant, while the parallel value changes with different binding states.

 Figure 2 shows a typical the standard curve obtained for the estrogen binding assay and Figure 3 shows the results for the test samples.